Home / Skipper (Hesperiidae) / Dakota Skipper (Hesperia dacotae)

 Sexual Dimorphism: Present

-Color and Appearance: When the wings are open, the upperside displays a golden-orange hue with hazy dark marks.
-In the male, the stigma in the forewing has a black felt inside it, whereas in the female, the forewing shows a transparent white mark under the cell.
-When the wings are closed, the underside of the secondary wings displays a yellowish orange hue in the male, and a brownish-gray hue in the female.
-Both the sexes may or may not have a faint band of spots.
+When the wings of the Dakota Skipper are open, you’ll be treated to a stunning display of a golden-orange hue adorned with hazy dark marks.
+Interestingly, there are distinctive differences between male and female Dakota Skippers.
+In the male, the forewing bears a black felt inside the stigma, while the female displays a transparent white mark under the cell.
+When their wings are closed, the underside of the secondary wings showcases a yellowish-orange hue in males and a brownish-gray hue in females.
+Both sexes may or may not have a faint band of spots.

-Flight pattern: Fast and erratic, close to the ground
+Flight pattern: Fast and erratic, often flying close to the ground, which is characteristic of their behavior.

 Eggs